AzureIoTGBB/mxchip-to-iot-edge/modules/module2.md

 ![cloud shell icon](/images/cloud-shell-icon.png)

+NOTE:  For this lab, choose "bash" as the type of shell.
 You may be required to provision some storage to create the cloud shell.
-For this lab, choose "bash" as the type of shell.

 Once you have the shell launched, we are ready to create a Virtual Machine.
 For this VM, we are going to use the pre-built "Ubuntu 16.04 with Azure IoT Edge runtime" VM.
 This is a version of Ubuntu 16.04 Linux with the IoT Edge runtime pre-installed.